 People: The people are very friendly and those in the market will try their best to win you over with their grand and unique designs of lanterns, tea and various moorish influenced souvenirs.
 The city is also well-known within Spain for the University of Granada which is why it has many students and possibly the reason for growing vibrant bars and restaurants.

 Food: I let Lola and Alicia order for me as there’s nothing better than eating what the locals recommend.
-On our first night in Granada, we were offered free croquettes (chicken, béchamel and parsley) from the staff while we waited for the mains.
+On our first night in Granada, we were offered croquettes (chicken, béchamel and parsley) on the house while we waited for the mains.
 The concept of a large main is very rare in Spain.

-The numerous small dishes (tapas) are usually shared and go well with a pint of the local beer.
-Boiled or fried quail’s eggs and potatoes are very popular on the tapas menu.
+The numerous small dishes (tapas) are usually shared and go well with a pint of the local cerveza (beer).
+Boiled or fried quail’s eggs and potatoes are very popular on the tapas menu in Southern Spain.

-From the street, I had Pionono- a custard based dessert that’s fresh and has a pleasant aftertaste.
+Unfortunately, the only street snack I had, thanks to limited time was a Pionono.
+This is a custard based dessert that’s quite smaill, fresh and has a pleasant, zesty aftertaste.

 Overall, it was a simply beautiful and peaceful experience for me- right from strolling about the markets in Granada, to picking oranges and almonds from trees with Lola's mother one summery, breezy morning while watching the Mediterranean Sea at a distance, accompanied with the snow capped Sierra Nevada range on the other side of Gualchos.
 I am also glad I visited these non-touristy parts of Southern Spain as compared to cities like Malaga, which are flooded by tourists every summer with a few chippies near the beaches.

 Getting there: Flights operate from London City aiport to Granada 3-4 times a week.
 Renting a car to get around is recommended, although we got the bus from Granada to Motril to get to Gualchos which was only a 1.5 hour journey.